VTdevelops/app2-flatmates-bill/README.md

 * the bill amount
 * the bill period
-* the name of the first flatmate and the days that stayed in the house for the bill period
+* the name of the first flatmate and the days that stayed in the house for that bill period
-* the name of the second flatmate and the days that stayed in the house for the bill period
+* the name of the second flatmate and the days that stayed in the house for that bill period

 and calculates how much each flatmate has to pay